table of contents

 Compounds¶

-Allowing free compounding yields decrease in precision of recognition, not to mention stemming and morphological analysis.
-Although lexical switches are introduced to license compounding of bases by Ispell, this proves not to be restrictive enough.
+Allowing free compounding yields a decrease in the precision of recognition, not to mention stemming and morphological analysis.
+Although Ispell introduces lexical switches to license the compounding of bases, this proves not to be restrictive enough.
 For example:

 # affix file COMPOUNDFLAG X